 Oh, I blush just thinking about it!
 Is this how other people feel about their old edgy fanfic or whatever?
 Though the most embarrassing of the High School Stories, “Flowers” proved a charmer for my readers at the time.
-Supposedly the tale moved my aunt to tears.
+Supposedly it moved my aunt to tears.

-I took inspiration from a late Heian-period tale that I learned about in the afterword of Miyazaki Hayao’s epic comic Nausicaä of the Valley of the Wind, a nightmare I will probably write about at some point.
+I took inspiration from a late Heian-period tale that I learned about in the afterword of Miyazaki Hayao’s epic comic Nausicaä of the Valley of the Wind.
 Miyazaki-san cites the story as the source for Nausicaä’s relationship with the “insects” called Ohmu.
 Imagine my surprise when, a few months later, in a translation of the Tsutsumi Chūnagon Monogatari, I encountered this same story.
 Robert L. Backus renders it as “The Lady Who Admired Vermin.”

 “ ‘What intrigues me the most is the caterpillars, which have a certain appeal,’ she would say, and she would lay them out on the palm of her hand and watch them from morning till evening with her hair drawn back behind her ears” (Backus 53).